Ume River: Fishing

+Industries

 Timber industry

-Development of the river around Baggböle started with the arrival of Scottish immigrants James and Robert Dickson in the 1830s.
-They had built their timber business in the Värmland province but in the 1820s they constructed two large water-powered sawmills.
-The sawmill at Baggböle was the largest in Sweden that was powered by water.
+At the beginning of the 19th century, the timber industry began to grow along the Ume River.
+The original sawmill at Baggböle Rapids, built in 1813-14, stemmed from a partnership between Johan Unander, Eric Nyberg and Johan Vikner, who obtained permission to build there.
+Development of the industry around Baggböle continued with the arrival of Scottish-Swedish brothers James and Robert Dickson in the 1830s, as a timber market emerged in Great Britain.
+The Dicksons had built a timber business in the Värmland province but in the 1820s they constructed two large water-powered sawmills.
+The sawmill at Baggböle was the largest in Sweden powered by water.
 So infamous were their methods that a new word in Swedish was derived from the name of "Baggböle".
 The Swedish word baggböleri is a pejorative term for reckless deforestation.
-The sawmills worked from May to October each year employing 170 workers.
+The sawmills worked from May to October each year employing 170 workers, excluding women and children.

-The River Ume water-powered sawmill was under threat when steam power was introduced further south at Tunadal in Sweden in 1849.
-Twenty more steam-powered Swedish saw mills were started within a decade.
-These sawmills were usually placed near ports, and the former saw mills which had been positioned near water power were closed.
-The water-powered saw mill on the River Ume was one of the last to close in 1884 when Holmsund was given a steam-powered mill.
+The water-powered sawmill was under threat when steam power was introduced further south at Tunadal in Sweden in 1849.
+Twenty more steam-powered Swedish saw mills began operating within a decade.
+These sawmills were usually located near ports, and the earlier saw mills situated near water power were closed.
+The water-powered saw mill on the Ume River was one of the last to close in 1884, when a steam-powered mill was erected in Holmsund at the mouth of the river.

+Hydroelectricity

+A hydroelectric power plant was built to replace a steam power plant providing electricity to the city of Umeå in 1899, Klabböle Kraftverk, on the south bank of the river.
+The plant delivered electricity to Umeå for the first time on December 6, 1899, but problems arose due to its location along the river, where supercooling produces ice slush.
+The plant nevertheless supplied electricity until 1958, when it was replaced by the newly constructed state-owned power plant at Norrforsen.

-In 1914 a power plant was built where the sawmill was.
-This facility was eventually sold to the city of Umeå in 1947.
-Today the land used by Baggböle sawmill is Arboretum Norr.
+An expansion site, constructed on the former Baggböle sawmill site in 1914, was eventually sold to the city of Umeå in 1947 and the land is a park and arboretum called Arboretum Norr.
+The former plant Klabböle Kraftverk is now a museum.

+In the 1950s, hydroelectricity development required building reservoirs and dams throughout Sweden, but concerns were being raised about the environmental impact of these power plants.
+In particular, there were heated discussions about the developments on the Ume River and Vindel River.
+This eventually led in 1961 to an agreement called the Peace of Sarek (Freden i Sarek), which prevented development on some rivers of the Vindel River and in exchange gave freedom to develop the other rivers, including the Ume River.